kunle123-ui/kunle/Tutorials.md

 "A MASTER PASSWORD"
 ```

-A wallet called _default_ is now inside `eos-walletd` and has returned the **master password** for this wallet.
+A wallet called _default_ is now inside `walleos` and has returned the **master password** for this wallet.
 Be sure to save this password somewhere safe.
 This password is used to unlock (decrypt) your wallet file.

-The file for this wallet is named `default.wallet` and is located in the `data-dir` directory of your EOS directory (or the directory you specified with the `--data-dir` argument when launching `eos-walletd`)
+The file for this wallet is named `default.wallet` and is located in the `data-dir` directory of your EOS directory (or the directory you specified with the `--data-dir` argument when launching `walleos`)

 #### Managing Multiple Wallets and Wallet Names